Cancer Research UK logo.

 Tell your healthcare team if you keep getting headaches.
 They can give you painkillers to help.

-Numbness of fingers and toes
+Numbness of the fingers and toes

 Numbness or tingling in fingers or toes is often temporary and can improve after you finish treatment.
 Tell your healthcare team if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.